5alafawyyy/Globe-Fitness/README.md

   - Not recommended for Critical data & Large amout of data

-* Work with new widgets and revise of others:
+* Work with new widgets and revise of others

+#### Project Pages:
+- Drawer for Navigation
+- Home page
+- BMI Calculator page
+- Weather Page from API
+- TODO Page to store tasks locally